JeromeGsq/ayn-thor-auto-dim/README.md

    - **Overlay**: Click the button to grant permission to draw over other apps.
    - **Accessibility Service**: Click "Enable Service" to activate the "Auto Dim Service" accessibility service.
 This service is required to detect touch activity and manage the overlay on the external screen.

-Once configured, the bottom screen should dim after 10 seconds of inactivity on it.
+Once configured, the bottom screen will dim after the specified duration of inactivity (3 seconds by default).
+Tap the screen to wake it up.